mosiko1234/ipsw-auto-symbolicate-server/README.md

 ./deploy-regular.sh
 ```
 **Access**: http://localhost

+> **✨ NEW in v1.2.4**: Upload IPSW files to S3 and the system automatically detects, processes, and generates symbols within 5 minutes.
+No manual intervention required!

 ### Airgap/Offline Deployment (no internet required)
 > **IMPORTANT: In airgap/offline mode, all dependencies (AppleDB, symbolicator, CLI, IPSW, etc.) are pre-included.
 No internet access required during operation.**